4anti/Roblox-Fastflag-Manager/README.md

 3. **Keybinds**: Assign hotkeys to toggle specific flags or presets instantly while in-game.
 4. **Apply**: Click the 'Apply' button to inject settings into your Roblox client.

-## 🔄 Silent Auto-Updates
-This application features a built-in silent update system.
-On every startup, the program checks the official GitHub repository for new releases.
-If an update is found, it is downloaded and applied automatically, ensuring you always have the latest optimizations and security fixes without any manual effort.

 ## 💬 Community & Support
 Join our official Discord for support, sharing presets, and community discussions:

 [**Join the Discord Server**](https://discord.gg/ECekjAkQu7)

 ## ⚖️ License